mpaulosky/TailwindBlogApp/README.md

 ## New Aspire and BlazorServer Hosted Application

 ### A tool to Create and Manage Blog Posts using a MongoDb to store documents.
-It includes both unit and integration tests with the integration tests using a docker container for the test MongoDb database to ensure clean isolated data for the tests.
+It includes both unit and integration tests with the integration tests using a docker container for the test MongoDb database to ensure clean isolated data for the tests

 ****
 ![GitHub](https://img.shields.io/github/license/mpaulosky/TailwindBlog?logo=github)